supercharge/promise-pool/README.md

 ## Usage
 Using the promise pool is pretty straightforward.
 The package exposes a class and you can create a promise pool instance using the fluent interface.

-Here’s an example using the default concurrency of 10:
+Here’s an example using a concurrency of 2:

 ```js
 const PromisePool = require('@supercharge/promise-pool')